 During this 7 day period, the FEP must also work with the applicant to determine the most appropriate placement for the applicant.
-RCA uses two placements based on the W-2 program placements for Community Service Jobs (CSJ) and W-2 Transitions (W-2].
+RCA uses three placements based on the W-2 program placements for Trial Employment Match Program (TEMP), Community Service Jobs (CSJ), and W-2 Transitions (W-2 T).
 The RCA placement is assigned on the basis of level of job readiness.
-For example, the CSJ placement would typically be used for refugees who are employable but have barriers such as language, education or work experience (note: like a W-2 client, an RCA client can be placed into a partial CSJ), whereas the W-2T placement would typically be used for refugees the W-2T placement would typically be used for refugees the W-2T placement would typically be used for refugees the W-2T placement would typically be used for refugees the W-2T placement would typically be used for refugees with more severe personal or family physical, mental or cognitive barriers.
+For example, the CSJ placement would typically be used for refugees who are employable but have barriers such as language, education or work experience (note: like a W-2 client, an RCA client can be placed into a partial CSJ), whereas the W-2T placement would typically be used for refugees with more severe personal or family physical, mental or cognitive barriers.
+The W-2 agency may also make a subsidy payment to an employer to help a refugee obtain employment, in accordance with the rules for the Trial Employment Match Program.

 The monthly RCA payment amount for adults and teen parents will be the same as the corresponding W-2 payment for each month in which the participant meets the employment and training requirements.
-When minor children living with adult caretaker relatives form their own assistance group while awaiting an eligibility determination for Kinship Care, they must be paid at the CSJ payment level unless they have severe physical, mental or cognitive barriers which warrants a W-2T level payment.
+When minor children living with adult caretaker relatives form their own assistance group while awaiting an eligibility determination for Kinship Care, they must be paid at the CSJ payment level unless they have severe physical, mental or cognitive barriers which warrants a W-2 T level payment.